Rashmirashu3/Survey-Analysis/README.md

 # Survey-Analysis

-Rashmi_Code.R file has survey key creation code, sales data aggregation.
+The final commented code can be found in the file "Final Updated code" The code consists of the following 4 parts:

-Pending:
+1. Data Cleaning

-1. Survey data (Mohit)
+2. Data wrangling and Aggreagtion

-2. Aggregating sales data and survey key (Dharahas)
+3. Modelling(Random forests and Logistic Regression)

-3. Upon completion of 1 and 2, create consolidated dataset (Anusha)
+4. Text analysis using Unsupervised learning algorithms